 This is an introduction to the culture, history, and literary movements of African Lusophone nations.
 Major literary currents and works are studied from Cape Verde, Guinea-Bissau, São Tomé and Principe, Angola, and Mozambique.

-Prerequisite: PORT 202 or consent of department chair.
+Prerequisite: PORT 202 or PORT 202W, or consent of department chair.

 Offered: As needed.